WhiteheadLab/2018-setacna-rnaseq/jetstream/boot.md

 ## Click on your new instance to get more information!

 Now, you can login to the instance!
 Note that you'll need to use the private key file located in the #general channel in slack.
-The username will be specific to your classroom, e.g. `dibbears`, `diblions` or `dibtiger`.
+The username will be `dibbears`.
 Use these log-in [instructions](https://setac-omics.readthedocs.io/en/latest/jetstream/login.html) for using a private-key.

 If you cannot access the terminal using the private key, a web shell is available: